bcgov/gw-licensing-transition-summary/README.md

 install_github("bcgov/envreportutils")
 ```

-A Tex/LaTeX software option (e.g. MiKTex or MacTeX) is required to render the `rmarkdown` file to PDF with `knitr`.
+A full installation of Tex (e.g. MiKTex or MacTeX) is required to render the .Rmd file to PDF with `knitr`.

 ## Getting Help or Reporting an Issue